National Eisteddfod of Wales: Official National Eisteddfodau

 The Eisteddfod has visited all the traditional counties of Wales.
 It has visited six of the seven current cities in Wales: Bangor, Cardiff, Newport, St David's, Swansea and Wrexham.
-It visited Wrexham when it was classified as a town; Wrexham attained city status in 2022.
+It visited Wrexham when it was classified as a town; Wrexham attained city status in 2022, and subsequently visited in 2025.
 It has never visited St Asaph, which attained city status in 2012.